 Analysis and Review of Data

-A multidisciplinary group of reviewers are being recruited to assess the case notes and questionnaires and provide their opinion on the care the patients received.
+A multidisciplinary group of reviewers were recruited to assess the case notes and questionnaires and provide their opinion on the care the patients received.
 The advisor group will be made up of paediatricians, paediatric gastroenterologists, physicians/neurorehabilitation specialists, paediatric surgeons (including orthopaedics and neurosurgery), paediatric neurologists, neurologists, anaesthetists, specialist children’s nurses, physiotherapists, occupational therapists, speech and language therapists, orthotists, dieticians, palliative care specialists, psychiatrists, learning disability psychiatrists including for children and GPs.

 Confidentiality and data protection